 Adapted from: Gliessman, S.R.
 1997.
-Agroecology: Ecological Processes in Sustainable Agriculture

-1.11 In a conventional agricultural system, these losses are usually supplied by chemical fertilizers, which can temporarily replace the role animal and plant material have in restoring the nutrient balance.
+Agroecology: Recological Processes in Sustainable Agriculture plant material have in restoring the nutrient balance.
 However, if the system is dependent on these external and artificial sources of nutrients, over a period of time the use of these external inputs will begin to destroy the capability of the soil.
 This is a common situation in the case of grain farmers who have been heavily dependent upon chemical fertilizers and now they are suffering from the inability of the soil to support any plant life (due to compaction and/or severe erosion problems).
+Soil compaction occurs when the weight of livestock or heavy machinery compresses the soil, causing it to lose pore space.
+Soil compaction may also occur due to a lack of water in the soil.
+Affected soils become less able to absorb rainfall, thus increasing runoff and erosion.